ggpsgeorge/fullstack_hospital_system_fhir/README.md

 Fullstack project that uses Spring Boot for the backend and Next.js for the frontend.

-Hospital Management System.
-Manage Patients, Hospitals and Doctors data.
+Hospital Management System to manage Patients, Hospitals and Doctors data.

 # Backend

 Simple REST API CRUD consuming and producing FHIR HL7 formats in JSON.
 Used the Patient and Organization ResourceType for this project.

 The data folder has examples of the format.
-The schema produced was based on the patients_generated.json file attributes.
+The schemas produced were based on the data folder generated files.

 All business logic is being done on the Controller layer, for simplicity.

+The default server port is localhost:8181

 To run the backend: